byteford/LRRcomunityModPack/README.md

-# LRRcomunityModPack
+# SnorshCraft

-This is the LRR comunity mod pack.
+This is the LoadingReadyRun community mod pack, also known as "SnorshCraft".

-To play the latest version go to https://minecraft.curseforge.com/projects/snorshcraft/files
+To download the latest version, visit https://minecraft.curseforge.com/projects/snorshcraft.